Art&Craft

 wooden games

-One of the games particularly appealed to me.
+One of the games particularly attracted me.
 It looked patinated, but he told me it was old wood from a 100 year old building.
 The patina was natural, the pores of the wood marked by the passage of time.
-To make it look like that Nicu very carefully removed the top layer (it's just under a mm).
+To make it look like this, Nicu very carefully removed the top layer (we're talking less than a millimeter).
 He was careful not to go deeper into the wood so as not to lose the effect.
 But he succeeded.

 wooden games

-It came with boxes of games of several kinds.
+It came with boxes of games in several woods.
 It was really interesting to identify the wood.
-I have to admit I didn't manage to identify chestnutbut at cherry it came out.
+I have to admit, I haven't been able to identify chestnutbut at cherry it worked for me.
 The wood used is of the highest quality, so the games look more than just... games.

 wooden games

-Although he also makes furniture, Nicu likes to make games.
-In addition to jenga, he has also made wooden "x and 0" games.
+Although he also makes furniture, Nicu especially likes to make games.
+In addition to jenga he has also made wooden "x and 0" games.

 wooden games

-He's really passionate about wooden games and told me he has lots of ideas and wants to try to make them all.
-I hope he succeeds, because the ones so far have turned out really well.
+He is really passionate about wooden games and told me that he has lots of ideas and wants to try to make them all.
+I hope he succeeds, because the ones so far have turned out very well.

 wooden games